DavidLemayian/graphql-ws-apollo/README.rst

 Installation instructions
 =========================

-For instaling graphql-ws, just run this command in your shell
+For instaling graphql-ws-apollo, just run this command in your shell

 .. code:: bash

-    pip install graphql-ws
+    pip install graphql-ws-apollo

 Examples